UAL Decolonising Arts Institute's 20/20 programme

 Will the digital "system," due to inherent biases, marginalise certain cultures and realities as it absorbs information, overlooking what it doesn't "see"?

-To explore these questions, Billy collaborated with software engineers to build a database of images including scans from the gallery's permanent collection - now in the public domain - and ethically sourced images from my archives of mid-20th-century empire workers.
+To explore these questions, Billy collaborated with software engineers to build a database of images including scans from the gallery's permanent collection - now in the public domain - and ethically sourced images from his archives of mid-20th-century empire workers.
 They meticulously tagged each image to train a machine learning model, which he leased.
 This model generated new visuals based on prompts from the 20/20 residency and local anecdotes Billy has long wanted to see in image form.

 The resulting artworks are the product of careful experimentation while the technology that has been used is timestamped as Summer 2024.

-The resulting project is entitled "Endz of the World" and led to multiple creative outputs:
+The resulting project is entitled "Endz of the World" and led to multiple creative outputs.